 The karmic connection is much richer and wider than the genetic one.
 It is experienced physically, psychologically and psychically.
 For example, you might not feel physically connected with a Papua person, but really good on the psychological and psychic level.

-Once I told Tamas Bacsi that I didn’t know anything about my great-grandfather.
+One time I told Tamas Bacsi that I didn’t know anything about my great-grandfather.
 He advised me to think about him, and to feel how he was doing.
-“Ask yourself, where the spirit of you great-grandfather is now.”
+“Ask yourself where the spirit of you great-grandfather is now.”

 Sometimes it comes up spontaneously, and you feel somebody is present around you or inside of you.
 This also happens with people at the moment they have a serious accident, as if a guardian angel was there to rescue them at the last moment.
 Everybody has a guardian angel like that.
 It is your primal father, or better, the personification of your life potential, that wants to keep life.
 Then one says: “it was as if somebody turned the wheel to the right, much faster than I ever could have done it. ” Or, “I felt a power outside myself that was helping me.”

 When it is a really great spirit, then you feel it inside yourself, like providence by which one can face all dangers.
-As if you are surrounded by an invisible protection.
+It is as if you are surrounded by an invisible protection.
 However, such a thing is rare, and you shouldn’t count on it.
 But you can make contact with person from the past.